proteinverse/gyde/README.md

 ## 📝 License

-[Specify your license here - e.g., MIT, Apache 2.0, etc.]
+Genentech Non-Commercial Software License

 See [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-GYDE was developed at Genentech Research and Early Development.
-We thank all contributors and the open-source community for their support.
+GYDE was developed at Genentech Research and Early Development by Thomas Down and Kiran Mukhyala.

 ## 📧 Contact